Photo © Kanarys/IStock

 • Is scuba diving covered under World Nomads Travel Insurance?

 Yes, World Nomads offers travel insurance coverage for scuba diving, but make sure you list this as an activity you’ll be participating in when you purchase your policy.
-Recreational scuba diving and shark cage diving up to 30 metres are considered Level 1 activities and are automatically covered, but will still need to be listed when you purchase your policy.
-However, you will need to pay an additional premium to be covered for Level 2 and Level 3 activities like scuba diving or cavern diving up to 40 metres and working as a scuba diving instructor or guide.
+Recreational scuba diving and shark cage diving up to 30 metres are considered Level 1 activities and are automatically covered but will still need to be listed when you purchase your policy.
+However, you will need to pay an additional premium to be covered for Level 2 and Level 3 activities like scuba diving or cavern diving up to 40 metres or working as a scuba diving instructor or guide.
 If you are doing something else on your trip and aren’t sure if it’s covered, you should contact us to make sure.

 • What should I do if I get hurt while scuba diving?

 If you have travel insurance coverage for scuba diving and unexpectedly get hurt, you must contact the 24/7 Emergency Assistance team and they can help direct you to nearby medical facilities.
-They can also translate for you if you’re travelling outside of Canada and your medical team doesn’t speak French or English.
+They can also translate for you if you’re travellinng outside of Canada and your medical team doesn’t speak French or English.
 Make sure you keep all documentation including doctor reports, invoices, etc. You’ll need those things if you plan to make a claim.

 • What happens if my bags are delayed?

 When you purchase travel insurance for diving, baggage coverage is also included.
-If your checked-in bags are delayed more than 12 hours on the way to your destination, your plan may reimburse you for essential items like toiletries and a change of clothes until you and your bag are reunited.
+If your checked-in bags are delayed by your common carrier for 12 hours or more on the way to your destination, your plan may reimburse you for necessary personal effects such as essential items like toiletries and a change of clothes until you and your bag are reunited.

 Need destination inspiration for your next scuba diving trip?